 - Utah Valley University is centrally located in Orem, which is about 40 miles south of downtown Salt Lake City.
-This school offers a paramedic certificate, in addition to an associate's degree for emergency services, firefighters and paramedics and a bachelor's degree in emergency services administration, emergency care.
+This school offers a paramedic certificate, in addition to an associate's degree for emergency services and a bachelor's degree in emergency services administration.

 - Weber State University, located a little over 30 miles north of Salt Lake City, in Ogden, offers a paramedic certificate and an associate's degree in paramedic studies.

 Comparison of Schools